austinrobichaux18/PackingBinProblem/README.md

 # PackingBinProblem

 # What is this Application?
 This application was designed to check if all image sizes fit within the master image.
-(Rectangles within another Rectangle)
+This is a Rectangles within another Rectangle problem.

 It is similar to the 2-dimensional Bin Packing problem.
 It is similar to the 0/1 Knapsack problem.
 It is considered a NP-Hard problem with no polynomial time complexity.
-The 2-dimensional version of this problem has uses in fitting images on a page and fitting advertisements within time slots The 3-dimensional version of this problem has uses in packing shipping containers, mail carriers, and other logisitics.
+The 2-dimensional version of this problem has uses in fitting images on a page and fitting advertisements within time slots
+The 3-dimensional version of this problem has uses in packing shipping containers, mail carriers, and other logisitics.

 This application implements a collection of various algorithms that I came up with to attempt to solve the problem.
 Theoretically, the final brute force algorithm in the collection should should be able to solve all inputs by itself, however due to its non-polynomial time complexity, I opted to do the collection of algorithms instead.

 Most of our algorithms before the brute force one are faster performance, however it comes at the cost of them being approximation-only algorithms (They don't check all possible states.
 Just states that satisfy their philosphy).
 I believe that the performance of the brute force algorithm will be poor for sufficiently large N images, when they are also sufficiently complex sizes (they do not fit together well when sorted by area size).

 # How to run this application
 To check a file, edit the "InputFile.txt" to contain data you wish to check and run the application.
 The console will indicate pass or failure.
 Alternatively, you can add test cases in the Tests project.

 # Sources, Similar material, Educational
 Below are various links to similar problems to this one.
 Some of their ideas are applicable, but in general none of these solve this problem that we are doing in this application.
 I found these to be interesting to read over, so maybe you will too!
 Ultimately none of these gives us a solution for this problem, so I decided to create this application!

 https://en.wikipedia.org/wiki/Cutting_stock_problem